-By Dr. Debbie Custance, Academic Director of TaLIC and Senior Lecturer in Psychology at Goldsmiths, University of London.
+Written by Dr Debbie Custance, Academic Director of Teaching and Learning Innovation Centre and Senior Lecturer in Psychology at Goldsmiths, University of London.

-I realise now that I never considered the need for alternative activities for students who might find leaving the classroom in this way difficult such as students with mobility or visual impairments.
-I know that according to the new Disability Act, we are not supposed to wait until students with a disability turn up and only then make adjustments: we are required by law to design our teaching in an inclusive manner so as to anticipate, as far as possible, all eventualities.
-I could easily have prepared video and/or audio materials to allow students to conduct observations without needing to leave the classroom.
-Most students (but by no mean all) really enjoyed going out to conduct observations; with the video/audio materials I could have given everyone a choice between going out and staying in.
+I realise now that I never considered the need for alternative activities for students who might find leaving the classroom in this way difficult, such as students with mobility or visual impairments.
+I know that according to the new Disability Act, we are not supposed to wait until students with a disability turn up, and only then make adjustments: we are required by law to design our teaching in an inclusive manner, so as to anticipate, as far as possible, all eventualities.
+I could easily have prepared video or audio materials to allow students to conduct observations without needing to leave the classroom.
+Most students (but by no mean all) really enjoyed going out to conduct observations; with the video and audio materials, I could have given everyone a choice between going out and staying in.